the1lab/1lab/src/Homotopy/Connectedness/Automation.lagda.md

 # Automation

-Just like for [h-levels], we can leverage Agda's instance search to make proving things about $n$-[[connected]] types easier.
-The only difference is that the offsetting goes the other way, since connectedness is *downwards*-closed.
+Just like for [h-levels], we can leverage the instance search mechanism to infer trivial closure properties of the class of $n$-[[connected]] types.
+The only substantive difference is that the offsetting goes the other way, since connectedness is *downwards*-closed.

 [h-levels]: 1Lab.HLevel.Closure.html#automation